melchord/melchord.github.io/README.md

 # Github Page

-This project will make use of GitHub Pages, Next.js, and a CMS which is TBD.
+This project will make use of GitHub Pages and Next.js.

 ## Check out the Deployment Site